Handling HTTP Errors with Less Annoyance + RFC7807

 9}

-- Returning appropriate error codes
+- Returning appropriate error codes.

-- Sending clear error messages
+- Transmitting clear error messages.

 Returning Appropriate Error Codes